 I’ll Do Whatever I Damn Well Please!

-It should come as no great surprise then that the average, non-holistic vet is not embracing these new understandings about vaccinations even now, some twenty years hence.
+It should come as no great surprise then that the average, non-holistic vet is not embracing these new understandings about vaccinations even now, nearly 30 years hence.

 My colleague here in Texas, Dr. Bob Rogers, informally polled over 400 vets at national meetings, and got the following response in all but one: